University of Oslo

 New answer posted

-Students are advised to submit applications by November 1 (for the spring semester) since the housing options are limited.
-International students are prioritised so students must accept the offer and sign the contract through 'SiO My Page'.
-Contact 'SiO Customer Service Centre' to enquire about the keys.
-Students are advised to collect the keys within 14 days of contract to avoid cancellation.
+Indian students need to submit applications by Nov 1 for spring semester since housing options are very less.
+International students are prioritised so students must accept offer and sign contract through 'SiO My Page'.
+Contact 'SiO Customer Service Centre' to enquire about keys.
+Students are advised to collect keys within 14 days of contract to avoid cancellation of housing.

 New answer posted